“Yowww,” cried The Doctor and jumped back

 sustained as she had banged against the console.

-“Ooh,” Stella said.
+“Ooh,” Stella sighed.
 “That feels nice.
 Like being massaged

 with something cool and soothing.
 It’s almost worth getting hurt.”